erikberglund/Scripts/README.md

 # Scripts

 ## Installer Scripts
-These are scripts designed to be run fron an installer package.
+These are scripts designed to be run from an installer package.

 ## Random Scripts
 These are scripts that doens't fit any other category.